WHERE TO SCORE THE TASTIEST FREE TAPAS IN GRANADA

 The tradition of free tapas in Granada

 There is a long-standing tradition of free tapas in Granada, and almost all bars in the city honor it.
-When you order a drink, one of two things happens next.
-Your server will bring you a tapa of their choosing from the available selection, or some bars will let you select one from a chalkboard or menu.
-All in all, you can expect a drink and a tapa to cost you around between 2-2.5€.
-Do like the locals do and sample a tapa at one bar, then hop on to the next place.
+When you order a drink, one of two things happen.
+Either, your server will bring you a tapa of their choosing from the available selection or you’ll select a tapa from the menu.
+All in all, you can expect a drink and a tapa to cost you around €2.
+Do like the locals do and sample a tapa at one bar, then hop on to the next place for round two.

 Los Diamantes